 DRIVER WITH RED LIGHT THAT CHANGES TO GREEN

 A motorist halted at an intersection awaiting a change in traffic signals must exercise a degree of care dependent upon the circumstance before proceeding into the intersection after receiving a favorable light.
 He must wait for clearance of a vehicle that entered the intersection before the change of signal.
 Bettis v.
 Paulsen-Webber Cordage Corp., 217 So.2d 662 (La.App.
 4 Cir.
 1969); Close v.
 Lumbermens Mutual Casualty Company, 207 So.2d 571 (La.App.
 3 Cir.
 1968).

 In order to preempt an intersection, the motorist must show that he made a lawful entry, at a proper speed, after ascertaining that oncoming traffic was sufficiently removed to permit a safe passage and under the bona fide belief and expectation that he can negotiate a crossing with safety.
 He must show that he entered the intersection at a proper speed and sufficiently in advance of the vehicle on the intersecting street to permit him to cross without requiring an emergency stop by the other vehicle.
 Price v.
 City of Slidell, 97-2066 (La.App.
 1 Cir.
 9/25/98), 723 So.2d 455, 460:

-If you need help or have any question about your car accident at an intersection, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+If you need help or have any questions about your car accident at an intersection, call me at 866-558-9151 or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.